At least 100 people are known to have died after a ferry carrying hundreds of people capsized on Lake Victoria, Tanzania, officials say

 It is thought the overloaded vessel tipped over when crowds on board moved to one side as it docked.

 Local media say the ferry's official capacity was 100 people but officials say the vessel was carrying more than 400 passengers when it capsized.

-The BBC's Aboubakar Famau in Tanzania says fear has gripped residents of Mwanza region as they to hear the fate of relatives who travelled on the MV Nyerere on Thursday.
+The BBC's Aboubakar Famau in Tanzania says fear has gripped residents of Mwanza region as they

 "I received a call telling me that I have lost my aunt, father and my younger brother," says Editha Josephat Magesa, a local resident.